Skip to content

 Scrotal Varicoceles

-Swollen veins in the scrotum can cause pain and reduce male fertility.
-Blocking these veins using microcatheters is an effective alternative to surgery and allows returning to work the following day.
+Swollen veins in the scrotum can cause pain and affect fertility.
+Using microcatheters to block these veins is an effective, minimally invasive alternative to surgery, with a quick recovery.

 Venous Insufficiency